RqbMedi/rqbmedi.github.io/_pages/publications.md

 ------
 **6. The Primal Benders Decomposition**
  - Authors: **Er Raqabi El Mehdi**, El Hallaoui Issmaïl and Soumis François
- - Part of the Finalist Project *OCP Optimizes its Supply Chain for Africa*
+ - Part of the Finalist Project "*OCP Optimizes its Supply Chain for Africa*"
  - Soon to be submitted, 2023

 **7. A Column Generation Framework for the Tail Assignment Problem with Operational Maintenance Constraints**